 Just like NordVPN, though, while Surfshark works great on routers once installed, it can be a little troublesome to get working.
 If you're up to the challenge it's not an absolute deal breaker, but do be aware what you're getting yourself into.

-However, for just $2.49 a month we can't fault Surfshark's performance, and it should definitely be on your radar if you're on a budget.
+However, for less than $2.50 a month we can't fault Surfshark's performance, and it should definitely be on your radar if you're on a budget.

 Head over to the Surfshark website to sign up